Olivenda/Z-Kernel/README.md

 Z-Kernel: Minimal 64-bit kernel

-This project demonstrates a minimal 64-bit kernel (not Linux) that prints a "Hello World" style message to VGA text memory and provides a Makefile with a menuconfig-like interface.
+This project demonstrates a minimal 64-bit kernel (not Linux) that prints a "Hello World" style message to VGA text memory.
+A small Kconfig-inspired frontend (with ncurses `mconf`) powers `make defconfig` and `make menuconfig` targets so you can tweak the build without touching the Makefile manually.

 Quick start (prerequisites):
 - A cross-compiler toolchain (recommended): x86_64-elf-gcc, x86_64-elf-ld, objcopy